piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## But also know what your strengths are

-PIE mentor and Techstars Managing Director, Chris DeVore, provides a [compelling list of the things that Seattle is good at doing](http://crashdev.com/2017/01/what-is-seattle-best-at/).
+PIE mentor and Techstars Seattle Managing Director, Chris DeVore, provides a [compelling list of the things that Seattle is good at doing](http://crashdev.com/2017/01/what-is-seattle-best-at/).

+While your list might not be as long as Chris' — Seattle has been at this for a while — it's important that you take the time to assess what strengths your staff, mentors, startups, and regional expertise bring to the mix.

+If you've been part of your startup community for a significant amount of time, you may be able to rattle off these strengths, anecdotally.
+If not, you should return to your findings from your environmental scan to help you identify strengths that will benefit your accelerator and community.

 				78. Setting expectations
 				79. Communicating expectations